LamChiDinh/LamChiDinh/README.md

 - 👋 Hi, I’m @LamChiDinh
 - 👀 I’m interested in Hiphop culture
-- 🌱 I’m currently learning C++
+- 🌱 I’m currently learning C#
 - 💞️ I’m looking to collaborate on no one.
 - 📫 How to reach me ...
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact:  Nothing.
+- ⚡ Fun fact:  My name is my screen tech. ( LCD )

 <!---
 LamChiDinh/LamChiDinh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.